linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Do Bondholders Lose from Junk Bond Covenant Changes? .md

 most indenture agreements provide for covenant modifications with the consent of either a majority or 2/3 of the outstanding face value of the bond issue.

 In the simplest form of a consent solicitation, the issuer mails a solicitation statement to each holder of a certain bond issue.
 This statement describes the proposed modifications to the indenture under which the bonds were issued and asks bondholders to consent to these modifications on or before a particular date.
-The firm usually offers a "consent payment" as an inducement to consent, for example,  $10 for every$ 1,000 principal amount owned.
+The firm usually offers a "consent payment" as an inducement to consent, for example,  \$10 for every\$ 1,000 principal amount owned.
 If the issuer receives the requisite number of consents, it executes a supplemental indenture incorporating the modifications and sends consent payments to those bondholders who consented before the deadline.
 Note, however, that these covenant changes bind all bondholders, consenting or not.

 If the issuer does not receive a sufficient number of consents, or does not anticipate that it will receive a sufficient number, it can terminate the solicitation or extend the deadline.
 If it chooses to extend the deadline, it may also sweeten the solicitation by raising the consent payment or by proposing a more appealing set of modifications.
 No consent payments are made, however, if the solicitation ultimately fails.